cybertraining-dsc/sp21-599-359/project/index.md

 ## 7. Acknowledgments

-I wish to acknowledge Geoffrey Fox for excellent guidance on ways to think about deep learning approaches, and for his instructorship of the course 'ENG-E599: AI-First Engineering', for which this project is a deliverable.
-I also wish to acknowledge Gregor von Laszewski for his astute tips and recommendations on technical matters, and coding and documention etiquette.
+Acknowledgements go to Dr. Geoffrey Fox for his excellent guidance on ways to think about deep learning approaches, and for his instructorship of the course 'ENG-E599: AI-First Engineering', for which this project is a deliverable.
+Acknowledgements also go to Dr. Gregor von Laszewski for his astute tips and recommendations on technical matters, and on coding and documention etiquette.

 ## 8. Appendix